stevenhggns/Buckley_Lab_SIP_project_protocols/GCMS_operation/CO2_batch_run.md

 1. Turn on carrier gas (should be Helium)
 	* The PSI should be ~100
-1. Turn on Shimadzu AOC-5000 Auto Injector
+1. Turn on Shimadzu AOC-5000 Auto Injector (switch on power unit in back)
 1. Turn on computer
-1. Turn on both the GC and the MS
+1. Turn on both the GC and the MS (switch in front and back respectively)
 1. Start the __GCMS Real Time Analysis software__

 # The next steps are done in GCMS Real Time Analysis software

-1. Select __Vacuum control__
+1. From top screen, select __Vacuum control__
-1. Use the manual startup ('Vacuum control' => 'advanced...')
+1. Use the manual startup ("Advanced" on Vacuum control window)
 	* Manual startup provides more control, option for safety checks, and may produce less wear and tear.
 	* Manual startup procedure:
+		1. Turn on flow controller
-		1. Start the flow controller and GC system
+		1. Turn on GC system
-    	1. Close vent valve
+    	1. Close vent valve (may already be closed)
 	    1. Turn on rotory pump
-			* Let the pressure drop to <3.1 pascals
+			* Let the pressure drop to <3.1 pascals (in reality it only reaches about 5.8 pascals)
-			* This takes many minutes
+			* This takes over 30 minutes
-	    1. AFTER pressure is <3.1 pascals: turn on high pressure pump (ie., the turbo molecular pump)
+	    1. AFTER pressure is <3.1 pascals (or <5.8) and stabilizes: turn on the turbo molecular pump
-			* __Note:__ A sound resembling a jet engine is normal, as long as it only lasts < a minute.
+			* __Note:__ A sound resembling a jet engine is normal, as long as it only lasts < a minute
+			* Wait for vacuum to return and stabilize before moving on
 	    1. Turn on ion source heater
 			* GC and MS indicators in top right of screen should soon say 'ready'
+	    1. Wait at least 24 hours before running samples on GCMS.
+			* This allows for any contaminating air in system to be purged
+1. Run GCMS tuning proceedure
 1. Load a method or create a new method
 	* Make sure that GC and MS are heating up to the method's specified temps
 	* A batch file can then be created if needed